PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Research Methodology/Y2A Project Approach.md

 ---
-sort: 1
+sort: 2
 ---

-# 1. Research Methodology: A Primer
+# 1. Research Methodology
 To gain a new understanding for a given business or academic problem an analytics translator will use quantitative and qualitative research methods of various kinds to attempt to create some new understanding which contributes to a solution.
 These research methods consist of a study design and data management method to systematically gain new understanding in an efficient, valid, ethicial and safe manner.

 ## What are we going to do?